Innocent Owner Defense

 If your property was seized by federal agents in a civil asset forfeiture action, then contact an experienced criminal defense attorney at the Sammis Law Firm.

 We represent clients throughout the greater Tampa Bay area after a seizure.
-We are particularly experienced with seizures of cash that take place at Tampa International Airport or other airports across Florida and the rest of the country.
+We are particularly experienced with seizures of cash that take place at Tampa International Airport or other airports across Florida.
+Sometimes, we partner with other attorneys throughout the county, fighting similar battles.

-Of these defenses, the “innocent owner” defense is by far the most frequently utilized.
+The “innocent owner” defense is by far the most frequently utilized of these defenses.
 This defense involves a property owner who claims that he or she is uninvolved in and unaware of the illegal activity that is the basis for the forfeiture and that he or she took every reasonable precaution to prevent the misuse of the property.

-We can help you assert the innocent owner defense when the facts show that you had no knowledge of the illegal activities and did not consent to the illegal activities.
+We can help you assert the innocent owner defense when the facts show that you were unaware of the illegal activities and did not consent to them.

 Call 813-250-0500 to discuss your case.